hakaru-dev/hakaru/docs/transforms/disintegrate.md

 The `disintegrate` transformation converts a Hakaru program representing a joint probability distribution into a Hakaru program representing a posterior distribution for a target distribution variable.
 This transform is equivalent to model conditioning in probability theory, where the known data is provided to the transformed Hakaru model.

+**Note:** The `disintegrate` transform cannot be used to condition variables of type `bool` or expressions containing Boolean operators.

 ## Usage ##

 Before you use the `disintegrate` transform, your Hakaru program should contain a `return` statement containing the variables for your known and unknown data.
 The order of the